cjattwood254/high-score-node-callie/README.md

 1. Clone the repository to your local machine:
 2. Navigate to the project directory
 3. Install the required npm packages: <code>npm install</code>
-4. Start the server: <code>node server.js</code>
+4. Install Express, a minimal and flexible Node.js web application framework, by running: <code>npm install express body-parser</code>
+5. Create the web server and JavaScript needed
-5. Open your browser and navigate to `http://localhost:3000` to view the application.
+6. Open your browser and navigate to `http://localhost:3000` to view the application.

 ## Usage
 - **Adding a High Score**: Enter your name, select your state, and enter your high score in the fields provided, then click the "Submit" button to add your score to the list